-In the middle of the night he is always fresh and bright;

-Every now and then he has a cup of tea With perhaps a drop of Scotch while he's keeping on the watch, Only stopping here and there to catch a flea.
-You were fast asleep at Crewe and so you never knew That he was walking up and down the station; You were sleeping all the while he was busy at Carlisle,

-But you saw him at Dumfries, where he summons the police If there's anything they ought to know about:

-When you get to Callowage these you do not have to wait.
+In the middle of the night he is always fresh and bright; Every now and then he has a cup of tea With perhaps a drop of Scotch while he's keeping on the watch, Only stopping here and there to catch a flea.
+You were fast asleep at Crewe and so you never knew That he was walking up and down the station; You were sleeping all the while he was busy at Carlisle, Where he greets the stationmaster with elation.
+But you saw him at Dumfries, where he summons the police If there's anything they ought to know about: When you get to Gallowgate there you do not have to wait-For Skimbleshanks will help you to get out!